Mission

 ·US 412 in Pemiscot and Dunklin Counties is part of a 1150 mile multi-state system connecting New Mexico, Oklahoma, Arkansas, Missouri and Tennessee.

-·This specific project focues on the 20 miles of US 412, beginning just southwest of Kennett at Route Y, and continuing to Route AC near the Arkansas state line.
+·This specific project focuses on the 20 miles of US 412, beginning just southwest of Kennett at Route Y, and continuing to Route AC near the Arkansas state line.

 ·This 20 miles of US 412 in Dunklin County is the final segment which has not been upgraded to four or more lanes between Paragould, AR and Jackson, TN.